sg-tarek/C/README.md

 - The reflect function should take an image and reflect it horizontally.

 - The blur function should take an image and turn it into a box-blurred version of the same image.

+<h3> Recover </h3>
+A program that can recover JPEG images from a forensic file.
+The program must accept one and only one command line argument, the name of the file the images will be recovered from.
+The program should output each of the JPEG images recovered as a separate file.
+There are 50 in total to be recovered from the card.raw file provided.